nostr-protocol/nostr/README.md

 - **This is very simple.
 Why hasn't anyone done it before?**

   I don't know, but I imagine it has to do with the fact that people making social networks are either companies wanting to make money or P2P activists who want to make a thing completely without servers.
-They both fail to see the specific mix of both worlds that Nostr uses.
+They both fail to see the specific mix of both worlds that the Nostr uses.

 - **How do I find people to follow?**

   First, you must know them and get their public key somehow, either by asking or by seeing it referenced somewhere.
-Once you're inside a Nostr social network you'll be able to see them interacting with other people and then you can also start following and interacting with these others.
+Once you're inside a the Nostr social network you'll be able to see them interacting with other people and then you can also start following and interacting with these others.

 - **How do I find relays?
 What happens if I'm not connected to the same relays someone else is?**